coveo-labs/coveo-slack-integration/2021-10-10-building-the-slack-integration.md

 <img src="../master/images/gettoken.png" width=600/>

-The [token returned by the search API]( https://docs.coveo.com/en/13) is then used to execute search results.
+The [token returned by the search API]( https://docs.coveo.com/en/13) is then used to execute search queries.
 The API key contains the current userId, based on that the security trimming of the search results is performed.

-To have a single instance covering multiple clients, you can use the following URL parameters when you add the URLs to your Slack application.
+To have a single instance covering multiple clients, add the following URL parameters to all your Slack URLs.

 | Name    | Contents                                                     | Example           |
 | ------- | ------------------------------------------------------------ | ----------------- |